On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Introduction

 Expanding upon this idea, \cite{DBLP:conf/stoc/CurticapeanDM17} introduced a comprehensive framework for {\em graph motif parameters}, which are defined as linear combinations of subgraph counts.
 In this paper, we study the ability of the WL test to count graph motifs, which provides us with a general approach for studying problems related to subgraph counting in this setting.
 Our main contributions are summarized below.
 It is worth noting that all such results are derived within the framework established in \cite{DBLP:conf/nips/Chen0VB20}, which focuses on labeled graphs.
 This introduces an additional level of intricacy into all the proofs presented in this paper.

 \begin{itemize} \item By building on tools developed by \cite{DBLP:journals/corr/abs-2304-07011} and \cite{DBLP:journals/corr/abs-2302-11290}, we establish a precise characterization for the class of labeled graph motifs with WL-dimension $k$, for $k \geq 1$.
 Specifically, for subgraph counting, this class precisely corresponds to the patterns of hereditary treewidth $k$, aligning with the characterization presented by \cite{DBLP:journals/corr/abs-2304-07011} for the case of unlabeled graphs.
 For induced subgraph counting, this class contains precisely the patterns featuring $k+1$ nodes, thus resolving the open issue posed by \cite{DBLP:conf/nips/Chen0VB20}. \item The previous result characterizes for which graph motifs $\Gamma$ the $k$WL test is able to distinguish between graphs with different numbers of occurrences of $\Gamma$.
 A natural question arises: Is it possible to obtain the number of occurrences of a graph motif $\Gamma$ in a graph $G$ by computing a function over the multiset of colors of $k$-tuples of vertices obtained from the $k$WL test?
 We answer this question affirmatively.
 This result can be of interest to researchers working on MPGNN applications, as it suggests that by designing a suitable MPGNN architecture, one might be able to count the number of subgraphs that appear in a given graph. \item We finally move into the problem of determining the WL-dimension for the problem of counting the occurrences of a given graph pattern $P$.
 Our characterization shows that for counting induced subgraphs this problem is trivial as the WL-dimension is precisely the number of vertices in $P$ minus 1.
 For subgraph counting, in turn, the problem is nontrivial, as we have to check for each homomorphic image of $P$ whether its treewidth is at most $k$.
 Since the number of homomorphic images of $P$ is potentially exponential, this yields a na\"ive exponential time algorithm for the problem.
 We show that, in spite of this, the problem admits a polynomial time algorithm.
-The existence of such an algorithm was left open in \cite{DBLP:journals/jcss/ArvindFKV20} even for the case $k = 2$. \end{itemize} Since many of the proofs in the paper are extensive and complex, we have opted to place technical details in the appendix and offer proof sketches in the main body of the paper to conserve space.
+The existence of such an algorithm was left open in \cite{DBLP:journals/jcss/ArvindFKV20} even for the case $k = 2$. \end{itemize}